Research Overview

 Conventional injury treatment (physical therapy, eccentric loading, sports medicine evaluation, where indicated PRP or corticosteroid injection) has decades of clinical trial evidence.
 Peptides do not yet.
 There is no penalty for being patient.

 The regulatory landscape for injury-recovery peptides is dynamic.
-BPC-157's 2023 Category 2 placement blocked legal compounding, but that status is reversible if a sponsor pursues IND/NDA approval or additional safety data is submitted.
+BPC-157's 2023 Category 2 placement blocked legal compounding.
+That status is reversible if a sponsor pursues IND/NDA approval or additional safety data is submitted.
 TB-500 is not FDA-scheduled but has no approval pathway in progress.
 The Outsourcing Facilities Association is actively litigating FDA compounding decisions in the Northern District of Texas.
 Court rulings, new safety submissions, or legislative action could shift the availability of multiple compounds on this page.
 PSI tracks these developments and updates this page as material changes occur.

 Find a verified physician